yairm210/Unciv/Uniques.md

 "New [unitFilter] units start with [amount] Experience [cityFilter]"

+"Destroyed when the city is captured"

+"Never destroyed when the city is captured"

 ### Stat uniques

 "[stats] per [amount] population [cityFilter]" - provides the given stats for every [amount] of population.
 For instance, "[+2 Science] Per [2] Population in this city" would provide only 4 Science in a city with 5 population - since there are only 2 'sets' of 2 population in the city, each providing 2 Science.